IBM/DataStage/RemoteEngine/docker/README.md

 1. `--cp4d-user`: CP4D username used to log into the cluster (required if --home is used with "cp4d").
 1. `--cp4d-apikey`: CP4D apikey used to authenticate with the cluster.
 Go to "Profile and settings" when logged in to get your api key for the connection. (required if --home is used with "cp4d").
 1. `--env-vars`: Semi-colon separated list of key=value pairs of environment variables to set (eg. key1=value1;key2=value2;key3=value3;...).
 Whitespaces are ignored.
+    * Remote Engine specific environment variables:
+        * REMOTE_ENGINE_BATCH_SIZE - Set to an integer representing the maximum number of jobs that remote engine will pull at one time.
+Default value is 5.
+        * APT_USE_REMOTE_APP - Set to "force" to make remote engine avoid forking section leader processes.
+Can avoid inheriting unwanted open resources from the conductor.
+Default is unset.

 ### 2. Update an engine